wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_1_air_quality_wildfires.rst

    *Evolution of the ozone hole (Credit: Copernicus Atmospheric Monitoring Service).*

-Satellites can provide multiple perspectives on a phenomena.
+Satellites can provide multiple perspectives on a phenomenon.
 This visualisation combined both visible and infrared measurements to highlight a lava flow in the context of the surrounding region.

 .. figure:: https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2021/10/la_palma_lava_flows_into_the_sea/23490642-1-eng-GB/La_Palma_lava_flows_into_the_sea_pillars.jpg
    :target: https://www.esa.int/ESA_Multimedia/Images/2021/10/La_Palma_lava_flows_into_the_sea